 Students should keep money or other valuable property with them at all times.
 Students should bring only what is necessary for school.
 The school will not be responsible for money or valuables left in dressing rooms, and unless there is a witness to money or valuables being taken, investigations may/may not take place for money or valuables lost.
 P.E. students should use gym lockers to store money and valuables.
 Students should provide their own locks.
-NEVER LEAVE MONEY OR VALUABLES IN gym locker rooms.
+NEVER LEAVE MONEY OR VALUABLES in unsecured gym lockers or in the locker rooms.